Run E2E tests on EAS Workflows

 This is what the UI of the app created from the default Expo template looks like:

 Let's create two simple Maestro flows for the example app.
-Start by creating a directory called maestro in the root of your project directory.
-This directory will contain the flows that you will configure and should be at the same level as eas.json.
+Start by creating a directory called .maestro in the root of your project directory.
+This directory will contain the flows you'll configure and should be at the same level as eas.json.

-Inside, create a new file called home.yaml.
+Inside, create a new file called home.yml.
 This flow will launch the app and assert that the text "Welcome!" is visible on the home screen.

 appId: dev.expo.eastestsexample # This is an example app id.
 Replace it with your app id.